 They provide valuable lessons for the rollout of the Energy Efficient Scotland programme in particular:

-- Managing the coordination of area-based retrofit, even on a small scale, requires significant local authority staff time and new cross-council teams;
+Planning LHEES, and managing the coordination of area-based retrofit, even on a small scale, requires significant local authority staff time and new cross-council teams;

 - Local authorities highlighted the need for extensive, coordinated public engagement to establish understanding and acceptance of low carbon heating technologies and energy efficiency measures.
 This engagement must extend across the commercial, industrial, third, and public sectors.